 Rice- With a greater expected harvest for India, offsetting lesser projections for Thailand and Cambodia, global rice output is almost unchanged.
 With rises for India and the Philippines, global consumption is up.
 Higher imports are anticipated, especially for Kenya and the Philippines.
 The expected increase in global stockpiles is attributed to the forecast of a sharp rise in India's carryover stocks starting in 2022–2023.

 Corn The prognosis for Zambia and Ukraine is for increased grain output worldwide.
-It is anticipated that global commerce would improve as growth in Ukraine and Brazil more than offsets declining exports from Argentina.
+Global commerce is anticipated to improve as growth in Ukraine and Brazil more than offsets declining exports from Argentina.
 On the strength of the European Union's increased demand, an increase in global imports is predicted.
-The season-average farm price in the United States stays the same at $4.80 per bushel.
+The U.S. season-average farm price is down 10 cents per bushel to $4.85.